 Here in Israel, it is critical that Jewish believers in Yeshua understand how to interpret the Torah and apply it to our lives today.
 What aspects of the Sinai covenant are for today and what has been replaced by the New Covenant in the Messiah’s blood?
 We have written a book about it, called “Reading Moses, Seeing Jesus”, which is well worth a read if you find the law hard to understand.
 Many Christians do not know why we keep the Ten Commandments but don’t freak out too much about mixed fibers.

 As it happens, I hate shellfish and I would argue that it is indeed an abomination!
-However, I don’t think eating shrimp is offensive to God now that we’re under the New Covenant.
+Many Messianic Jews will continue to keep kosher, following Jewish customs and dietary restrictions, but I don’t think eating shrimp is offensive to God now that we’re under the New Covenant.
+In fact, Paul endorses food freedom in 1 Corinthians 8 and 10.
 Why?
 Why the picking and choosing?

 We would have a very hard time implementing the whole law today, even if we wanted to.
 We have no temple for a start.
 Sacrificing all those animals is not a realistic possibility any longer, and the New Testament explains clearly how it all pointed to Yeshua and his sacrifice for us.
 Issues of bodily fluids, for another example, are related to the matter of potential life and death, God’s passion for life and grief about death.
 These laws have been fulfilled in the Messiah’s life, death, and resurrection.
 A vision given to Peter at Jaffa spelled it out – shrimp is back on the menu.